False Shuffle

 BigBlindMedia says...

 Pairing it with a false shuffle or deck switch could reinforce the impossibility. [...]
-Emphasizing certainty through tone and body language can elevate the trick’s impact.
+Emphasizing this certainty through tone and body language can elevate the trick’s impact.

 CardMechanic says...